Terror Australis: Influence

 Although its circulation was comparatively small, the magazine had a significant impact on the horror scene in Australia in the late eighties and early nineties.
 Issue 3 was reviewed outside Australia by Don D'Ammassa (Science Fiction Chronicle, Nov 1992).
-The success of terror Australis magazine led directly to the publication of the mass-market horror anthology Terror Australis: Best Australian Horror (edited by Blackmore alone) (Hodder & Stoughton, 1993), a companion volume to Terry Dowling and Van Ikin's Mortal Fire: Best Australian SF (Hodder & Stoughton, 1993).
+The success of Terror Australis magazine led directly to the publication of the mass-market horror anthology Terror Australis: Best Australian Horror (edited by Blackmore alone) (Hodder & Stoughton, 1993), a companion volume to Terry Dowling and Van Ikin's Mortal Fire: Best Australian SF (Hodder & Stoughton, 1993).
+Launches for the anthology were held at Sydney's Galaxy Bookshop and Melbourne's Minotaur Books.

 Author Robert Bloch said Terror Australis: Best Aust Australian Horror was 'a landmark venture - a testament to the advancement of the genre'.

 Author Leanne Frahm's story "Catalyst" from the volume won the Ditmar Award for Best Australian Short Fiction, 1993.
 Russell Blackford, Van Ikin & Sean McMullen (eds).

 Although the Australian magazines Eidolon and Aurealis frequently published horror stories along with their sf and fantasy contents, Terror Australis remained Australia's only professional all-horror magazine until the advent of the Australian Horror Writers Association magazine Midnight Echo in the 21st century.